-TRIM2 protein expression was assessed in primary invasive breast tumours from a consecutive series of patients with long-term follow-up (n=749).
-This is a well-characterized cohort of early-stage primary operable invasive BC cases treated at Nottingham University Hospital NHS Trust, UK between 1989 and 2006, as previously described [12].
+TRIM2 protein expression was assessed in primary invasive breast tumours from a consecutive series of patients with long-term follow-up (n = 749).
+This is a well-characterised cohort of early-stage primary operable invasive BC cases treated at Nottingham University Hospital, NHS Trust, UK, between 1989 and 2006, as previously described [12].
 All samples from Nottingham used in this study were pseudo-anonymised and stored in compliance with the UK Human Tissue Act.
-Protein expression of TRIM2 was assessed using immunohistochemistry (IHC) of tissue microarrays (TMAs) prepared from the Nottingham BC cohort.
-The clinicopathological profile of the study samples including tumor size, tumor grade, nodal stage, vascular invasion (VI) status and molecular subtypes were available.
+Protein expression of TRIM2 was assessed using immunohistochemistry (IHC) and tissue microarrays (TMAs) prepared from the Nottingham BC cohort.
+The clinicopathological profiles of the study samples including tumour size, tumour grade, nodal stage, vascular invasion (VI) status, and molecular subtypes were available.
 The hormonal receptor expression profiles and outcome data were also recorded.
-The cohort characteristics are summarized in Supplementary Table 1.
+The cohort characteristics are summarised in Supplementary Table S1.
 Protein data for ER, PR, and HER2 were previously determined [16,17].
 Outcome data included survival status, survival time, cause of death, development, and time to locoregional recurrence and distant metastasis (DM).
-BC Specific Survival (BCSS) is defined as the time (in months) from the date of primary surgery to the date of BC-related death.
-Disease Free Survival (DFS) is defined as the time (in months) from the date of primary surgery to the appearance of recurrence.
-Distant Metastasis Free Survival (DMFS) is defined as the time (in months) from the date of primary surgery to the appearance of DM.
-Treatments include chemotherapy (cyclophosphamide, methotrexate and fluorouracil (CMF)) or endocrine therapy.
+BC-specific survival (BCSS) is defined as the time (in months) from the date of primary surgery to the date of a BC-related death.
+Disease-free survival (DFS) is defined as the time (in months) from the date of primary surgery to the appearance of recurrence.
+Distant metastasis-free survival (DMFS) is defined as the time (in months) from the date of primary surgery to the appearance of DM.
+Treatments include chemotherapy (cyclophosphamide, methotrexate, and fluorouracil (CMF)) or endocrine therapy.